 |Waterfowl:||Geese, swans, ducks such as mallards, wood ducks|

-Members of veterinary community asked if our Emeraid Critical Care System could be used for canines and felines.
-Technically, these products could be used -, but since they were not designed for the specific nutritional needs of felines and canines, they were not recommended.
+Members of veterinary community asked if our EmerAid Critical Care System could be used for canines and felines.
+Technically, these products could be used, but because they were not designed for the specific nutritional needs of felines and canines, they were not recommended.

-After 4 years of research, in January 2015 our Emeraid Critical Care HDN and Emeraid Sustain HDN Recovery were introduced at the North American Veterinary Conference.
+After four years of research, in January 2015 our EmerAid Critical Care HDN and EmerAid Sustain HDN Recovery were introduced at the North American Veterinary Conference.
 Years of demand by veterinary professionals drove the creation of separate feline and canine emergency foods.

 Emeraid is Life-Saving Nutrition — now for felines and canines.